purescript/documentation/guides/Getting-Started.md

 Let's walk through the basics of getting set up to use the PureScript compiler `purs`, and its interactive mode `purs repl`.

-We'll start with the installation of the compiler and Pulp build tool, and then go through the basic usage of `purs repl`, working towards a solution of problem 1 from [Project Euler](http://projecteuler.net/problem=1).
+We'll start with the installation of the compiler and Spago build tool, and then go through the basic usage of `purs repl`, working towards a solution of problem 1 from [Project Euler](http://projecteuler.net/problem=1).

 #### Installing the Compiler